MrColombianG/Docker-VPN-Wiregaurd/README.md

 - Step 5: Open up your Wireguard application and add an empty tunnel to connect the VM file location to the wireguard application outside the VM
 - Step 6: Copy and paste the information from the conf file selected into the new tunnel, then click save

 This is the end of the installation and now you may be using Wireguard VPN server for your devices.

+        The proof of completion is above in 2 seperate files.